jjneely/whisper-backup/README.md

 * Be able to restore and backup all or part of an existing tree of metrics.
 * Don't waste space on duplicate WSP files.
 * Verify restored data.
-* Allow for manual restores if needed, we simply store Gzip versions of the WSP files in our storage backend.
+* Allow for manual restores if needed, we simply store Gzip/Snappy versions of the WSP files in our storage backend.
 * Support multiple storage backends.
-* Use flock() (the same locking method that Whisper uses) to lock each DB file before uploading it.
+* Use `flock()` (the same locking method that Whisper uses) to lock each DB file before uploading it.
 This ensures we have a copy that wasn't in the middle of a file update procedure.
 You have your carbon-cache daemons set to use locking, right?